 Data Collection

 We used a combination of methodological approaches in the present study.
-Data were collected about nurses’ knowledge and attitudes using a questionnaire (Norwegian version of Pediatric Nurses’ Knowledge and Attitudes Survey Regarding Pain or PNKAS-N), while observational data about clinical practice were collected using a structured tool (checklist), and field notes.
+Data were collected about nurses’ knowledge and attitudes using a questionnaire (Norwegian version of Pediatric Nurses’ Knowledge and Attitudes Survey Regarding Pain or PNKAS-N), while observational data about clinical practice was collected using a structured tool (checklist), and field notes.

 We distributed a paper version of the PNKAS-N to all the nurses with an information letter and a return envelope.
 Participants also received verbal information about the study.
 The researcher observed the same nurses in clinical practice over a two-week period in each unit.
-The researcher observed the children from when they arrived until when they left the unit, and recorded which nurse cared for each child.
+The researcher observed the children from the time they arrived until the time they left the unit, and recorded which nurse cared for each child.
 The researcher sat in a corner of the room during the observations without disrupting the nursing care.
 The same researcher (the first author, AHS) undertook all the observations.

 Pediatric Nurses’ Knowledge and Attitudes Survey Regarding Pain